ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^pos( part-of-speech word supplemental-data )`

 Generates a particular form of a word in any form and puts it in the output stream.
+Or tests a word to see if it is of a particular form.
 If it cannot generate the request, it issues a RULE failure.
 Most combinations of arguments are obvious.
 Here are the 1st & 3rd choices.
 For verbs with irregular pronoun conjugation, supply 4th argument of pronoun to use.